 Prior to the Offering, there has been no public market for the Common Stock of the Company.
+It is currently anticipated that the initial public offering price will be between \$9.00 and \$11.00 per share.
 See "Underwriting" for a discussion of the factors considered in determining the initial public offering price.

-The Common Stock has been approved for listing on the Nasdaq National Market under the symbol "EMKR."
+The Company has applied for quotation of the Common Stock on the Nasdaq National Market under the symbol "EMKR."